 1.3.
 Roman-era Hippodrome and Obelisk

-The Hippodrome of Constantinople (Turkish: Sultanahmet Square) was a circus that was the sporting and social centre of Constantinople, capital of the Byzantine Empire.
+The Hippodrome of Constantinople (Turkish: Sultanahmet Square) was a circus that was the sporting and social center of Constantinople, the capital of the Byzantine Empire.
 The word “hippodrome” comes from the Greek hippos (ἵππος), horse, and dromos (δρόμος), path or way.
-Horse racing and chariot racing were popular pastimes in the ancient world and hippodromes were common features of Greek cities in the Hellenistic, Roman and Byzantine eras.
+Horse racing and chariot racing were popular pastimes in the ancient world and hippodromes were common features of Greek cities in the Hellenistic, Roman, and Byzantine eras.
 Today it is a square named Sultan Ahmet Square, with a few fragments of the original structure surviving.
-The Sultan Ahmet Square is one of the main tourist attractions of Istanbul.
+Sultan Ahmet Square is one of the main tourist attractions of Istanbul.

 1.4.
 Istanbul Archaeological Museum

-It is actually three museums, located near Gülhane Park and Topkapı Palace: the Archaeological Museum (in the main building), Museum of the Ancient Orient and Museum of Islamic Art (in the Tiled Kiosk).
+It is actually three museums, located near Gülhane Park and Topkapı Palace: the Archaeological Museum (in the main building), the Museum of the Ancient Orient, and the Museum of Islamic Art (in the Tiled Kiosk).